|2013 Season (CBSSports.com)||180.00||15.00||8.00||0.00||3.05||1.12||152.00||34.00|

 |by Igor Mello | CBSSports.com|

-(5/18/13) Braves starter Kris Medlen turned in a solid performance but did not factor into the decision Saturday night against the Dodgers.
+(6/9/13) Braves starter Kris Medlen turned in a dominant performance as he picked up his third win of the season Saturday night against the Dodgers.

 |Kris Medlen had a nice little run as a starter before needing Tommy John surgery in 2010, but nothing that would lead you to believe he was capable of doing what he did over the final two months of 2012.
 Then again, no one should be capable of going 9-0 with a 0.97 ERA, 0.80 WHIP and 9.0 strikeouts per nine innings over a 12-start stretch.
 That's Greg Maddux-type stuff.
 And here's the kicker: Those were the only starts Medlen made all season, having spent the first four months in the bullpen.
 Saying he made the most of what little opportunity he had almost doesn't do the performance justice.
 Considering it came at a make-or-break point as far as Fantasy is concerned, Medlen is a hero to many right now.
 And that's why he's so difficult to rate in Fantasy.
 On the one hand, you don't want to judge a guy on only 12 starts, but on the other hand they were 12 incredible starts.
 Plus, his minuscule walk rate and superior secondary pitches suggest the results weren't so far-fetched.
 Factor in his relief pitcher eligibility and Medlen is a one-of-a-kind Fantasy option.
 He isn't Justin Verlander or Clayton Kershaw.
 He isn't even Madison Bumgarner or James Shields.
 But he isn't far off either.
 If you're the type willing to gamble on a limited track record, you won't want to let him slip too far beyond the top 15 starting pitchers.
 (Updated 12/5/12)|

 |Upcoming 7 Games|